 Here are some common diseases and prevention for raspberry plants.

 Black and Purple raspberries are more affected by this disease.
 Once infected, the raspberry plant develops oval or circular grayish scaly spots on the cane and leaves.

 This hinders the growth of the plant and causes the berries to dry up.
 You should cut the infected part of the plant to prevent the spreading of the disease.
 Then apply a delayed dormant spray when the leaves are still green to avoid future infection.

 Luckily, red raspberries are less prone to get infected by anthracnose than black and purple raspberry.

-Cane and Spur Blight
+Cane And Spur Blight

 This disease attacks the cane of the raspberries.
-To prevent your raspberry patch, get infected by this disease, you should remove and burn blighted and old canes after the harvest.
+To prevent your raspberry patch, getting infected by this disease, you should remove and burn blighted and old canes after the harvest.
 There is no treatment once the plant gets infected.

 The symptoms of cane blight are the development of the bleached area on the cane.
 The part of the cane above the canker dies or gets extremely weak and does not bear any fruit.

 As a preventive measure, you can spray liquid lime sulfur spray in early spring, remove weed, and cut out any cane which appears to be infected.